How to Get Stains Out of Your Pants

-Menstrual blood is on the acidic side and it’s consistency can vary hugely.
+Menstrual blood is on the acidic side and its consistency can vary hugely.
 First rinse the stain in cold water and do your best to rub off any clots or bits of hard dried blood.
 Once you only have the stain left apply remüvie directly to the stain, leave for a few seconds then dab.
 If you are tackling an old stain, it can help to add some elbow grease at this stage- making sure that remüvie is really rubbed in.
-We recommend a compostable sponge.
 Once you have done all you can pop your pants in the wash or wash them by hand with some detergent.

 2. Vaginal Discharge

 Vaginal discharge is perfectly normal.
 You might notice that your pants have started to become discoloured - looking bleached- over time.
 This is because vaginal discharge is acidic meaning it naturally bleaches your underwear.

 Sometimes a quick rinse in cold water after wear is enough to avoid the acidity penetrating the material.
 However, as with many other stains we recommend using a stain remover like remüvie as soon as you notice the stain, as a preventative measure.